 Office romance often leads to an uptick in watercooler gossip.
 Here’s how to craft an employee dating policy that doesn’t risk retaliation.

-Love is in the air alright, but chances are, it’s been there all year long: 56% of business professionals say they’ve been in relationships with coworkers.
+Love is in the air.
+Chances are, it’s been there all year long: 56% of business professionals say they’ve been in relationships with coworkers.
 That percentage is on the rise, and it’s no surprise: we spend one-third of our lives at work.

 So, is it possible to allow cupid’s arrows in the office—but steer clear of legal landmines?

 In our lifetimes, we’ll spend 90,000+ hours at our jobs, and we build organic relationships with the people we see everyday.
 When it comes to meeting people, the office is the new village.
 “You get to see people at their best and at their worst,” says Helen Olen, co-author of Office Mate.
 “Whatever matters to you… what’s important to you, you get to see in an office.”
 This differs from casual meetups at bars or online where people may show only certain sides of themselves.
 Office relationships often also rise out of office friendships, in which mutual trust is already present.

 Though traditionally maligned for reasons I’m about to get into, office romance can be beneficial for businesses.
 Frederick S. Lane III, author of The Naked Employee, sees employee dating as a way to increase employee engagement.
 He argues that co-worker couples spend more time at work, take fewer sick days, and are less likely to quit.
 Bloomberg Business reports that National Public Radio, Princeton Review, Pixar, and Southwest Airlines encourage in-house matchmaking for these reasons.
 In fact, Southwest Airlines counts 7% of its staff with spouses who also work for the company.